 The U of M recycling program has been nationally recognized for its outstanding efforts in recycling implementation.
-Through the U, over 3,800 tons of recyclable materials are processed annually; this is equivalent to 41% of the municipal solid waste stream.
-There are over 20,000 color-coded recycling containers to make recycling convenient across campus.
-These containers are for the collection of office paper, newspaper, cans & bottles, and trash.
-We are proud to introduce organic containers in several buildings around campus.
-Our current goal is to recycle 50% of the school's overall waste while our long term goal is zero waste.
+Throughout the U over 3,800 tons of recyclable materials are processed annually; this is equivalent to 41% of municipal solid waste generated by everyone on campus!

-About U of M Recycling: Check out which services we offer to the U community.
+About : Discover which services we offer to the U community.